larsien/FastAIOnAWSCloud9/readme.md

 ## Run Jupyter notebook
     jupyter notebook --ip=0.0.0.0 --port=8080 --no-browser

-Run <Code>Preview - Preview Running Application</Code> on Cloud9 then you can get accees link like below.
+Run <Code>Preview - Preview Running Application</Code> on Cloud9 then you can see one browser opened.
+And you can get accees link like below.

     http://*.vfs.cloud9.ap-southeast-1.amazonaws.com/